12 by Lisa Shattuck and Jeff Becker

 MODELS a reflective practice that respects tradition, integrates diverse perspectives, fosters growth and embraces change.

 Katalin Lukács, Project Director

 Lisa Hooper, Project Director

-Rising Water seeks to amplify the voices of regional communities threatened by rising sea levels through artistic expressions.
-Local artists will be commissioned to work with threatened communities to create new performance art reflective of the traditions; values and beliefs that will be lost as rising seas swallow these communities.
-Through a public performances of these works, Rising Water will creatively inform and challenge the broader community to take positive action against sea level rise and climate change.
+Rising Water is working to amplify the voices of regional communities threatened by rising sea levels through artistic expressions.
+Local artists have been commissioned to work with threatened communities to create new performance art reflective of the traditions, values, and beliefs that will be lost as rising seas swallow these communities.
+Through public performances of these works, Rising Water will creatively inform, challenge, and inspire the broader community to take positive action against sea level rise and climate change.

 Alixa Garcia, Artist